Horse Racing

 GOLDMAN: Yeah.

-The business enterprise that owns the song issued brilliant modifications for a piece of American race music, banning the arguable diuretic Lasix from being given to horses on the day they run.
-Now, maximum international locations do not allow it on race days.
+The business enterprise that owns the song issued brilliant modifications for a piece of American race music, banning the controversial diuretic Lasix from being given to horses on the day they run.
+Now, most international locations do not allow it on race days.
 The U.S. Does.
-So this places Santa Anita in keeping with most of the arena.
-Other new changes restrict the usage of whips on horses and the use of different drugs, like anti-inflammatories, joint injections, that could mask ache and allow horses to run when they shouldn’t.
-And ultimately, Melissa, the LA district legal professional’s office, introduced the day past it might check out.
+So this places Santa Anita in keeping with most of the arenas.
+Other new changes restrict the usage of whips on horses and the use of different drugs, like anti-inflammatories, joint injections, that could mask pain and allow horses to run when they shouldn’t.
+And ultimately, Melissa, the LA district legal professional’s office, introduced the day before it might check out.
 The People for the Ethical Treatment of Animals has been pushing for this once running shoes and veterinarians investigated, and that brought on this response from a legit with the California Thoroughbred Trainers – quote, “we welcome research.
-It’s long beyond the time that those unfounded accusations be proven wrong and that everybody understands our running shoes’ first subject usually is for their horses.”
+It’s long beyond the time that those unfounded accusations are proven wrong and that everybody understands our running shoes’ first subject usually is for their horses.”

 BLOCK: OK.
 Let’s move on to March Madness and… GOLDMAN: OK.
 BLOCK: Brackets that lovers are so eagerly watching for.
-What ought to we expect?
+What ought we to expect?
 GOLDMAN: Hoping for insanity.
-N both the men’s and ladies tournaments, no clean favorites.
+N both the men’s and ladies tournaments, no clear favorites.
 Although in the men’s, Duke’s Zion Williamson – the subsequent LeBron James, in case you hadn’t heard, Melissa – is… BLOCK: I think I’ve heard something about that guy.
 GOLDMAN: Yeah.
-His lower back from a knee sprain as a result of his exploding Nike.
-And he led the Blue Devils beyond archrival North Carolina remaining night within the ACC match.
+His a lower back injury from a knee sprain as a result of his exploding Nike.
+And he led the Blue Devils beyond archrival North Carolina, remaining night within the ACC match.
 He makes Duke very good.
 Others to watch – North Carolina, Gonzaga, Virginia, Tennessee.
-On the ladies facet, UConn has gotten thru a rocky season for them, losing entire games.
-But for as soon as they’re no longer the overpowering favorite stepping into.
-Baylor, which beat the Huskies this season, is ranked first inside u .
-S. All five pinnacle teams have misplaced games.
-So Notre Dame, Mississippi State, Louisville – they may be all contenders, too.
+On the ladies ‘ side, UConn has gotten through a rocky season, losing entire games.
+But as soon as they’re no longer the overpowering favorite stepping into.
+Baylor, which beat the Huskies this season, is ranked first inside the U. S. All five pinnacle teams have lost games.
+So Notre Dame, Mississippi State, and Louisville – they may be all contenders, too.